mwolfunisg/martinwolf.github.io/README.md

-I am a Postdoc at the [School of Economics and Political Science](https://seps.unisg.ch) of the [University of St. Gallen](https://www.unisg.ch).

-I also work as a Research Scientist for the [Web3 Foundation](https://web3.foundation/) in Zug.
+I am Research (Crypto-)Economist at the [Web3 Foundation](https://web3.foundation/) in Zug.

-I am affiliated with the [Zurich Center for Market Design](https://www.marketdesign.uzh.ch).
+I am affiliated with the [Zurich Center for Market Design](https://www.marketdesign.uzh.ch) and the [Institute of Economics](https://fgn.unisg.ch) at the University of St. Gallen.

-My research interests are in (applied) microeconomic theory, with a focus on contract theory and dynamic contests.
-I am also interested in the structural estimation of auctions.

 ### Publications
 - [Eternal Peace in the Tug-of-War?](https://doi.org/10.1007/s00199-020-01287-9)